 EMSAGE LAUREATE REQUIREMENTS

-In addition to the GPA and essay requirements, students will need to submit a resume, headshot and a photo related to one of their accomplishments.
+In addition to the GPA and essay requirements, applicants will need to submit a resume, headshot and a photo related to one of their accomplishments.
 Students will need to list a minimum of nine accomplishments balanced across the three areas of: Scholarship, Experiential Learning and Global Literacy, and Service.
 These accomplishments should be experiences that were not required in the completion of their primary academic degree.
 Examples of achievement in each of these three areas may include, but are not limited to the following:

 - Enrolled in an Integrated Undergraduate/Graduate degree program (IUG) in the College of Earth and Mineral Sciences